 - Ask children what they need input on?
 Partner with schools in the area and get involved with organisations like The Life Matters Foundation.

 - Does your church have a child protection policy?
 Has everyone had police clearance prior to working with children?
 Do you know the Children’s Act?
-(Available at The Warehouse; resource book, presentations & workshops on Children, Church and the Law).
+(The Warehouse offers a resource book, presentations & workshops on Children, Church and the Law).

 - What are you doing to build bridges with churches in communities that are different to yours?
 Are these positioned as “outreach” or learn from each other” spaces?